 53% of mobile site visitors will leave a page if it takes longer than three seconds to load, according to Akamai.
 There are other reasons to make your site load fast.

-That’s not a lot of seconds, so each one counts to ensuring your pages load quickly.
+That’s not a lot of seconds, so each one counts to ensure your pages load quickly.
 It’s easy enough to check your web pages’ loading speed by using tools like Pingdom, for example.

 This is a great tool for testing how quickly they load, and you can then figure out what elements are slowing it down.
-For page loading, it’s often specific visuals that are slowing the site down.
+For page loading, specific visuals are often slowing the site down.

 - Consider content creation your users already engage with

-What content do you already have to live that’s engaging with your users?
+What content do you already have to live that engages your users?
 This is data that can prove crucial for future content creation.
-Keeping your audience engaged is helped with content that has been written with their interests in mind, rather than something that’s completely unrelatable.
+Keeping your audience engaged is helped with content written with their interests in mind rather than completely unrelatable.

-Consider what content is missing from your site already and start tailoring your content more to what your audience will love.
-That means referring to the research you’ve done on who your audience is and what they want.
+Consider what content is missing from your site, and start tailoring your content more to what your audience will love.
+That means referring to your research on your audience and what they want.

 The appearance of your content is also essential, particularly when it comes to adding in infographics or visual imagery in general.
-These canva alternatives are a good suggestion of design tools to use when improving your site.
+These canva alternatives are a good suggestion of design tools for improving your site.

 - Keep your web design simple and easy to navigate